Marjorie Velázquez

 Marjorie Velázquez (born August 11, 1981) is an American politician from New York City.
-A Democrat, Velázquez is currently a member of the New York City Council representing the 13th district, which covers parts of the eastern Bronx.
+A Democrat, Velázquez served as a member of the New York City Council representing the 13th district, which covers parts of the eastern Bronx.
+Velázquez was defeated for re-election by Kristy Marmorato in the 2023 election.

 Early life

 Velázquez was born in the Bronx to Puerto Rican parents who had moved to New York City in the 1970s.
 She graduated from St. Catharine Academy and received her B.A. in finance and accounting from the New York University Stern School of Business.

 Political career

 Pre-Council career

-After working for several years in accounting and corporate finance, Velázquez suffered serious injures in a 2012 car accident.
+After working for several years in accounting and corporate finance, Velázquez suffered serious injuries after multiple accidents in 2012.
 She joined Bronx Community Board 10 and was elected as a Democratic District Leader for the 82nd Assembly district, a position she still holds.

 2017 City Council campaign

 In 2017, Velázquez ran to succeed term-limited Democrat James Vacca in the 13th district of the New York City Council.
 With support from Vacca and The New York Times, among others, Velázquez was seen as one of the race's frontrunners.

 Velázquez's main opponent in the Democratic primary was Assemblyman Mark Gjonaj, who ran to Velázquez's right and spent over $700,000, a record for a City Council campaign.
 Velázquez lost the primary by a 38-34% margin, with three other candidates taking the remainder.
 Soon after, Velázquez indicated she would be back, saying, "Would I ever run again?
 Most definitely."